martinskou/teleport/README.md

 ## Alternatives

+Dropbox, etc. if you are into that.

 2 bash scripts.
 One that zips and uploads to an existing FTP server.
 And another the downloads and unzip.

+Rsync to/from a server is also an option.

 But where is the fun in that?